Geoffrey I, Viscount of Châteaudun

-Geoffrey I (Gauzfred I) (d. after 985), Viscount of Châteaudun, possibly the son of Geoffroy, Viscount of Chartres.
-Geoffrey was appointed viscount by Theobald the Trickster, in his position of Count of Châteaudun.
-Geoffrey was the founder of the House of Châteaudun, which gave rise to both the House of Ingelger and House of Plantagenets.
-It is believed, but unverified, that Geoffrey descended from Rorgon I, Count of Maine, and therefore part of the Rogonid/Rorgonid dynasty.
+Geoffrey I (Gauzfred I) (d. after 985), possibly the son of Geoffroy, Viscount of Chartres, is the first Viscount of Châteaudun and thus regarded as the founder of the House of Châteaudun, vassal of the House of Blois.

+It is assumed that Geoffrey descended from Rorgon I, Count of Maine, and therefore part of the Rogonid/Rorgonid dynasty.

 Little is known about Geoffrey, other than he was closely associated with Hardouin, Archbishop of Tours.

 Geoffrey married Ermengarde of an unknown family and had one child: